pabloga44/TicTacToe-AI/README.md

 In _requirements.txt_ you will find all the necessary packages to run the application, test it and update the documentation if needed.

+##NOTE:
-*NOTE*: This version is still in process of being completed as the alpha-beta pruning is not fully implemented yet, causing the IA to work significantly slower than it should.
+This version is still in process of being completed as the alpha-beta pruning is not fully implemented yet, causing the IA to work significantly slower than it should.
 We hope that we will be able to solve it soon.